gcp-development/event-streaming-platform/kafka-setup/README.md

 ```bash
 minikube tunnel
 ```
 Note:The minikube tunel is used to simulate a [cloud load balancer](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/) that sends traffic to the correct port on our pods in kubernetes.
+For [troubleshooting](https://minikube.sigs.k8s.io/docs/handbook/troubleshooting/) execute the "minikube start --alsologtostderr --v=2".

 ![image](https://user-images.githubusercontent.com/76512851/204644421-4b5c0dcf-2d42-45e5-b270-41fda55aa395.png)

 Open a new terminal window on Ubuntu (Ctrl+Alt+T) and execute.

 Create the [load balancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer) for the kafka [service](https://kubernetes.io/docs/concepts/services-networking/service/).